Diabetic Kidney Disease Risk Test

 Accurately identifies patients with functioning kidneys today but low to high risk of CKD within 4 years.

-Possibly inaccurate, especially in early stages.
+Inaccurate, especially in early stages.

 Action